 Stormfront Entertainment completed their second feature, "The Knight Squad", which is currently circulating around the festival and comic con circuits.

-In the Summer of 2014 SFE once again relocated to El Paso, TX, where they released their latest feature film, "Lost Padre Mine", now available on demand at Vimeo.
+In the Summer of 2014 SFE relocated to El Paso, TX, where they released their third feature film, "Lost Padre Mine", now available on demand at Amazon Prime and Vimeo.